 Aims and scope

-In today's academic and professional environment, the growth of specialised translation has resulted in the development of a significant area in Translation Studies.
-JoSTrans aims to create a forum for translators and researchers in specialised translation, to disseminate information, exchange ideas and to provide a dedicated publication outlet for research in specialised, non-literary translation.
+JoSTrans aims to create a forum for researchers in specialised translation to disseminate information, exchange ideas and provide a dedicated publication outlet for research in non-literary translation.

 The journal offers a mixture of thematic and open issues, covering the following areas:

-- General and practical issues in translation and interpreting
+- General and practical issues in specialised translation and interpreting practice

-- Subject field translation issues, i.e. medical, legal, financial, multi-media, localisation, etc
+- Subject field translation issues, i.e. medical, legal, financial, audiovisual, multimedia, technical, localisation, etc

 Publication ethics and malpractice statement